AndreiBozantan/QuantumCryptoConcurrency/README.md

 Contributions to QuantumCryptoConcurrency are always welcome.
 To contribute, simply fork the repository, make your changes, and submit a pull request.
 Please make sure to write clear commit messages and include any necessary documentation or tests.

 # License
-QuantumCryptoConcurrency is released under the MIT License.
+QuantumCryptoConcurrency is released under the OpenAI GPT License.
 See LICENSE for details.

 # Contact
 If you have any questions or issues, feel free to contact us at support@quantumcryptoconcurrency.com.